-If you have chronic digestive issues, it’s important to understand that they won’t typically go away overnight.
+If you have chronic digestive issues, it’s important to understand that they probably won’t go away overnight.
 In most cases, you’re likely to experience some nighttime disturbances.

 Pay Attention to Your Diet

-People with conditions like GERD, Crohn’s, and IBS usually have sensitivities to specific foods, often gluten.
+People with conditions like GERD, Crohn’s disease, and IBS usually have sensitivities to specific foods32, most commonly gluten, foods with too much insoluble fiber, refined or processed foods, cruciferous vegetables, allium vegetables, beans and lentils, high-fat foods, dairy, carbonated drinks, caffeine, and alcohol, and artificial sweeteners.
 Monitor your diet carefully, and then try to avoid anything that causes a reaction.

 What Foods Are Easy to Digest and Help You Sleep?